 Select a model from the list of all models in the current document.

 Select or enter the name of a binding.
 Selecting the name of an existing binding associates the binding with the form control.
 Entering a new name creates a new binding and associates it with the form control.

 Enter the DOM node to bind the control model to.
-Click the ... button for a dialog to enter the XPath expression.
+Click the ... button for a dialogue to enter the XPath expression.